-Moreover, by crafting and executing an actual long-term strategy which includes anticipated change in the industry and technology, a company can focus their resources on shaping new business models rather than on tactical responses on a changing environment which according to Webb (2019) makes the organization vulnerable to disruptions.
+Moreover, by crafting and executing an actual long-term strategy which includes anticipated change in the industry and technology, a company can focus their resources on shaping new business models rather than on tactical responses on a changing environment as this tactical reaction leaves the organization vulnerable to disruptions according to Webb (2019).

 How to react when facing disruption